title

 Sec.
 26-370.
 Real Estate Tax Deferral for Qualified Owner-Occupied Properties; Reporting and Evaluation of Deferral Program.

 (a) Deferral authorized.
 Deferral of all or a portion of any real estate tax levy in excess of 105% of the prior year’s real estate tax levy for the same real estate is authorized for real estate owned and occupied as the sole dwelling of the applying taxpayer in accordance with the criteria set out in Code of Virginia, Title 58.1, Ch.
 32, Art.
-2.1 (Code of Virginia, § 58.1-3219 et seq.) and the terms and conditions of this section for tax years commencing on and after January 1, 2027.
-The accumulated amount of tax deferred and interest shall constitute a lien upon the real estate.
+2.1 (Code of Virginia, § 58.1-3219 et seq.) and the terms and conditions of this section for tax years commencing on and after January 1, [2027] 2028.
+The accumulated amount of tax deferred and interest shall constitute a lien upon the real estate and, except as provided in subsection (j) of this section, must be paid within a maximum term of ten years from the deferral date.
 Real estate taxes deferred in accordance with this program shall be considered non-delinquent for purposes of subsection (c)(3) of this section and for other City programs for which non-delinquency of real estate taxes is a condition of the program.

-(b) Administration of deferral.
-The tax deferral program shall be administered by the Director of Finance.
+[(b)] (c) Administration of deferral.
+The tax deferral program shall be administered by the Director of Finance in accordance with section 26-363(b).
 The Director of Finance is hereby authorized and empowered to prescribe, promulgate, and enforce rules and regulations, including the requirement of answers under oath, as may be reasonably necessary to determine qualifications for deferral as specified by this section.

-(1) The Assessor of Real Estate shall publish the median assessed value for residential properties annually by no later than November 1.
+(1) The Assessor of Real Estate shall publish the median assessed value for residential and condominium properties annually by no later than November 1.

 (2) The Director of Finance shall ensure that real estate tax bills clearly delineate the amount of taxes deferred and interest charged on deferred taxes per tax year.